 There are ways to calm dogs during fireworks, but advanced planning is your best friend.
 As the saying goes, "An ounce of prevention is worth a pound of cure."
-So don't wait until the fourth of July or New Year's Eve firework display is about to begin but instead, start getting organized as early as you can.
+So don't wait until the Fourth of July or New Year's Eve firework display is about to begin.
+Start getting organized as early as you can.

 First of all, understand why your dog is fearful of fireworks.
 By better understanding the reasons behind your canine companion's noise phobia, you are better armed to help him overcome his fears and will also be more likely to show empathy.